flyinglightspeck/aruco-pose-estimation/README.md

 # Swarical Paper (MM'24)
 The results from experiments conducted using this software were used in the implementation of Swarical software and reported in the Swarical paper [2].
+The code to generate the plots used in the Figures 6-9 of the paper are in the `cameraplots.nb` Mathematica notebook.

 # References
 [1] https://github.com/GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python